Ibinoola/Ibinoola/README.md

-- 👋 Hi, I’m @Ibinoola
+Hi, I’m Emmanuel, I love the idea of building something out of nothing, isn't that fascinating.
-- 👀 I’m interested in Programming
+I’m interested in Programming and Digital Product Design.
-- 🌱 I’m currently learning Python
+I’m currently learning Python and UX Design.
-- 💞️ I’m looking to collaborate on Python Projects and other interesting projects.
+I’m looking to collaborate on python projects and other interesting projects.
-- 📫 How to reach me emmyibinola2004@gmail.com
+You can shot an email at emmyibinola2004@gmail.com.

 <!---
 Ibinoola/Ibinoola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.